tinyclub/markdown-lab/README.md

 To tune the theme and colortheme, based on `slides/doc/`, please configure `latex_theme` and `latex_colortheme` in Makefile.

+To specify the fonts, please open `templates/zh_template.tex` and configure the `\set*font` commands with the fonts you want in the result of `fc-list`.

 ## Resume

     $ cd resume/